luizpvas/functuts/priv/tutorials/en/05-improving-seo-for-a-brand-new-website.md

 There is only one `<title>` tag for the whole website, and it reads **FuncTuts.com**.
 It seems it's better to add a sentence, something like **FuncTuts - Tutorials about Elixir and Elm**.

-I also changed the `<title>` for the tutorials so it has the same value as the tutorial's title.
+I also changed the tutorial's page to have the same value as the tutorial's title.

 ## Creating an account on Google Search Console